sta/websocket-sharp/README.md

 ### Example3 ###

-[Example3] starts the HTTP server that the connection can be upgraded to the WebSocket connection.
+[Example3] starts the HTTP server that can upgrade the connection to the WebSocket connection.

 Please access [http://localhost:4649](http://localhost:4649) to do WebSocket Echo Test with your web browser after [Example3] running.